 "Kageyama, won't you go to Hell with me?"A Hell Seeker is a character who actively is trying to get into Hell.
 Literally Hell, as in the afterlife of endless torment.
-Maybe he thinks that he will like it there, being allowed to "reign in hell" rather than becoming one of the tormented souls.
+Maybe he thinks that he will like it there, being allowed to "reign in hell" rather than becoming one of the tormented souls, perhaps thinking that he might even become one of the demons.
 (Such a character is usually eventually proven wrong, ending up at the bottom of the hellish food-chain.)
 Maybe he's concerned he'll otherwise wind up nowhere at all, or vanish entirely.
 Or maybe he's just trying to punish himself.
 Or maybe he lives in a setting where Hell is something much cooler than the horrors believed in by certain Real Life religions.
 Since most religions forbid suicide, one wonders why these people don't just shoot themselves.
 Contrast Heaven Seeker.
 Also contrast To Hell and Back and Deal with the Devil.
 The former is for characters who want to go to hell but want to get out afterwards, while the latter is when the character accepts hell after death in return for getting good things in life - but does NOT have ending up in hell as a goal in itself, and is likely to try to escape from the deal.
 This in turn can be contrasted with I'm Going to Hell for This.
 See also Dystopia Justifies the Means, when they decide to just settle for recreating Hell.
 If there happens to be an Easy Road to Hell, so much the better.
 Not to be confused with the Hellraiser: Hellseeker, although that movie is an example.

 — Sou Yaguruma, Kamen Rider Kabuto